Wow Wow

-"Wow Wow" is a song by Argentine singer-songwriter María Becerra featuring American singer Becky G. It was written by Becerra, Becky G, Enzo Sauthier and Elena Rose, and produced by Big One.
-The song was released on August 26, 2021 as the fifth single from her debut studio album, Animal.
+"Wow Wow" is a song by Argentine singer-songwriter María Becerra featuring American singer Becky G. It was written by both artists alongside Enzo Sauthier and Elena Rose, and produced by Big One.
+The song was released on 26 August 2021 as the fifth single from Becerra's debut studio album, Animal.

 Background

-On August 16, 2021, María Becerra revealed the title and anticipated release date for her debut album Animal, a continuation of her first extended play (EP), released in February 2021, Animal, Pt.
-1. The song title was revealed on August 23, 2021 along with an announcement of the music video.
-The song was officially released on August 25, 2021, coinciding with the release of Animal.
+On 16 August 2021, Becerra revealed the title and anticipated release date for her debut album Animal, a continuation of her first extended play (EP), released in February, Animal, Pt.
+1. The song's title was revealed on 23 August along with an announcement of the music video.
+The song was officially released on 26 August, coinciding with the release of Animal.

 Critical reception

 Billboard called the song a "hard-knock reggaeton that has female empowerment anthem potential".

 Commercial performance

-In Argentina, the song debuted at No. 45 on the Billboard Argentina Hot 100 for the week of 4 September 2021.
-In its second week, the song rose 41 spots, to the top 5, at No. 4; the song eventually reached its peak during its fourth week at No. 2, becoming Becerra's highest-charting single since "Qué más pues?"
-(2021) and Becky G's first top 3 since her collaboration with Paulo Londra, "Cuando te Besé" (2018).
+In Argentina, the song debuted at number 45 on the Billboard Argentina Hot 100 for the week of 4 September 2021.
+In its second week, the song rose 41 spots, to the top 5, at number 4; it eventually reached its peak during its fourth week at number 2, becoming Becerra's highest-charting single since "Qué Más, Pues?"
+(2021) and Gomez's first top three since her collaboration with Paulo Londra, "Cuando te Besé" (2018).
 The song spent 37 weeks in total on the chart.